 Together with our Stroudley First, No.661 and the two brakes No.725 and No.949, and the more recently acquired Third No.992, it will help us to form a complete LBSCR train dating from the same period as our two Terriers, also designed by William Stroudley.

 An underframe, from Southern Railway PLV (Passenger Luggage Van) No. 1536, was obtained and has been shortened to carry this body.
 Restoration work commenced in 2010, being undertaken by volunteers and funded through the Bluebell Stroudley Coach Fund, and can be followed on the web page for the overhaul, and in Dave Clarke's flickr page.
 It has involved the body being completely dismantled, and the surviving body sections being rebuilt on completely new bottom sides and ends.
 Only two body sections have needed to be replaced, one being where the body section had been cut out to extend the kitchen space.

 Weight: Original: 8 Tons 10 cwt

 Underframe: modified, ex PLV (PMV) 1536 (DB 977183)

 Owner: Bluebell Railway Trust

-Overhaul commenced: 2010 - Dave Clarke's overhaul record
+Overhaul commenced: 2010 - web page for the overhaul and Dave Clarke's photos

 See also Ian White's notes, photos and drawings of this carriage.
 There is much more detail available in "LB&SCR Carriages", Volumes 1 & 2 by Ian White, Simon Turner and Sheina Foulkes (Kestrel Railway Books, 2014 and 2016).